 Say that on the count of three, they will try to pull them apart, only to realize that the more they try, the tighter they lock together.

 Move fast!
 Don’t make the mistake of taking too long and giving them time to analyze the situation.
 Watch the demonstration at the end of this blog post to see how it works.

-This test has a variation, which involves telling the subject to fully extend their arms and to close their eyes while doing it.
+This test has a variant, which involves telling the subject to fully extend their arms and to close their eyes while doing it.

-This variation tremendously increases the biomechanical leverage of this test.
+This version tremendously increases the biomechanical leverage of this test.
 When you fully extend your arms, you’re pulling from the shoulders, which makes it nearly impossible to separate the hands.

 Even if they do end up separating their hands, chances are they will still be impressed by the difficulty they had in doing so.
 Just like with the other tests, what really happened doesn’t matter as much as how they PERCEIVED it.
 It’s an almost infallible test.